noahpark24/noahpark24/README.md

 # Hi There  I'm Ivan!
-✨ I'm a Full Stack developer
+✨ I'm a Full Stack developer with preference for backend development
 <br>
 ✨ I Like Facing New Challenges And Problems In Order To Keep Myself Learning More And More.
 <br>
 💻 My Preferred Stack Is PERN.
 Also, I Use MERN Stack In Some Proyects
 ___
 ## 🌱 I’m Currently Working On
 - Financy Health - An App To Keep Track Of Income And Expenses For The Month And Year